OlivierLD/raspberry-coffee/NMEA.multiplexer/manual.md

 ```
  PUT /mux/utc { epoch: 1535491435769 }
 ```
-In this case, the cache will reflect this `epoch`, and all celectial data will be computed accordingly, from the position supplied as above.
+In this case, the cache will reflect this `epoch`, and all celestial data will be computed accordingly, from the position supplied as above.
 This allows you to see what the celestial configuration looks like at any point in time.